DigvijaysinhGohil/Godot-Shader-Lib/documentation/Nodes/RayMarching/RayMarch.md

 |Name|Type|Binding|Description|
 |---|---|---|---|
 |distance|float|None|Ray intersection distance|
-___

 **Extras**
 This node is only simple ray marching example, the true power of raymarching can only be achieved by custom SDFs.
-At the moment I am unable to inject the custom code via visual shaders, so I have provided the custom template at the following location.<br><br>
+At the moment I am unable to inject the custom code via visual shaders, so I have provided the custom template at the following location.<br>

 The default location can be found at<br>
 `res://addons/ShaderLib/RayMarching/RayMarchCustom.gdshaderinc`